 All the objects and many of our everyday activities have a carbon footprint, i.e., generate greenhouse gas emissions (from production, transport, use and/or disposal), with the subsequent environmental impact.

+- Think about the more sustainable alternatives to everything you purchase and to your activities as the simplest way to limit our carbon footprint.
 There are many things you can do to reduce your carbon footprint, but the first and most urgent solution is undoubtedly reducing consumption.
 The more we consume, the more of the planet's resources we use, the more movement in production, distribution and disposal we generate, with the subsequent rise in greenhouse gas emission.
-Thinking about the alternatives to everything you purchase and to your activities is currently the simplest way to limit our carbon footprint.

 For more information on greenhouse gas emissions, contact email@example.com